-I reached the point where beating my truck up during the week was fine, but at the weekend when I wanted to use it for some normal family time, I’d have to spend an hour or two cleaning it out, or take it to be cleaned at the local handwash – both cost time and money.
-I figured that I’d be better off spending some of that money in preventing it getting so dirty in the first place.
+I reached the point where beating my truck up during the week was fine.
+But, on the weekends when I wanted to use it for some normal family time, I’d have to spend an hour or two cleaning it out.
+Sometimes I too it to be cleaned at the local handwash.
+But, both cost time and money.
+I figured that I’d be better off spending some of that money in preventing it from getting so dirty in the first place.

-Floor mats are never going to be at the top of someone’s Christmas list, especially the higher end ones where you could be spending nearly 200 bucks on them, so you have to make that choice, you have to decide that you really need them, unless of course you have huge stacks just waiting to be spent (I don’t).
+Floor mats are never going to be at the top of someone’s Christmas list, especially the higher-end ones where you could be spending nearly 200 bucks on them.
+So, you have to make that choice, you have to decide that you really need them.
+Unless of course, you have huge stacks just waiting to be spent.

 That’s how I found myself wondering what the best floor mats were.

-I took the view that spending a few dollars on floor mats would save me time at the weekends, but you could just as easily justify it by looking at the bigger picture, something longer term.
-A quality set of floor mats will help keep your truck (or SUV, sedan or what have you) in better shape in the long run, which of course means that resale value won’t be hit quite as hard – what would you rather buy; two trucks with the same mileage, one’s been taken care and looks cared for, or one that’s been beaten to hell and back?
+Spending a few dollars on floor mats would save me time on the weekends, but you could just as easily justify it by looking at the bigger picture, something long term.
+A quality set of floor mats will help keep your truck (or SUV, sedan, or what have you) in better shape in the long run.
+This, of course, means that resale value won’t be hit quite as hard.

-Looking at it that way, the mats will more than pay for themselves in resale alone, never mind saved time and expense of weekend cleaning.
+Looking at it that way, the mats will more than pay for themselves in resale alone.
+It will also save you the time and expense of weekend cleaning.

-The term ‘custom fit’ is actually slightly incorrect, that implies that someone has taken your vehicle and made mats specifically for you.
-But what they mean is that the mats have been made specifically for a certain model, using measurements taken from a standard production vehicle, so there’s a degree of custom fit, just not bespoke.
+The term ‘custom fit’ is actually slightly incorrect, which implies that someone has taken your vehicle and made mats specifically for you.
+But what they mean is that the mats have been made specifically for a certain model using measurements taken from a standard production vehicle.
+So, there’s a degree of custom-fit, just not bespoke.

 Mats that can be trimmed are usually a great (and much cheaper) alternative to custom mats.
-However, there is an issue with trimming them – what happens if you trim too much off?
-A slight mistake may not be the end of the world, but you know … it’s annoying to say the least.
+However, there is an issue with trimming them.
+What happens if you trim too much off?
+A slight mistake may not be the end of the world, but it’s annoying, to say the least.

-And because of the different contours, you can’t really make any measurements with 100% accuracy, so some of it will be ‘best guess’ sizing.
-I’ve found that the simplest way of getting the most accuracy is by using the older floor mats that came out of the vehicle (if you have them) – literally using them as a pattern will make all the difference.
+Because of the different contours, you can’t really make any measurements with 100% accuracy.
+Some of it will be ‘best guess’ sizing.
+I’ve found that the simplest way of getting the most accuracy is by using the older floor mats that came out of the vehicle (if you have them.)
+I use them as a pattern and it makes all the difference.

-So, I’ve chosen three different sets, two are custom sized, and one can be trimmed, essentially, the choice comes down to how much money you want to spend.
+So, here are three different sets.
+Two are custom-sized and one can be trimmed.
+Essentially, the choice comes down to how much money you want to spend.